Color by Category

 (a) The table was found in the sequence of atomic masses as we can see in the table.

 (c) Eka - word of Sanskrit was emphasized by the Mendeleev to that undiscovered element in that time.
-It means that the undiscovered element would be mentioned in the hollow cards place or the unfilled slots of the periodic table of elements.
+It means that the undiscovered element would be mentioned in the hollow cards place or the unfilled slots of the periodic table

 For example:- gallium, scandium, and germanium and other element were discovered later, they would add in the classification of the periodic table of the element in the Sanskrit style of Eka-silicon, Eka-boron, Eka-aluminium and other further discovered elements like this.
-Further discovered element of aluminium would be discovered mentioned as Eka-aluminium and later discovered element as the -gallium in the table of the elements of the periodic table.
+Further discovered element of aluminium would be mentioned as Eka-aluminium and later discovered elements as the -gallium in the table of the elements of the periodic table.